shubham7822/sql-editor/README.md

 #PAGE LOAD TIME

-1 millisecond is the page load time can view in console
+1 millisecond is the page load time

 #HOW I MEASURED PAGE LOAD TIME